-Anyone who left high school before graduating can still expand their job and career options and attend colleges and post-secondary technical schools by taking the GED exam and earning a high school equivalency diploma.
-The GED exam is administered by states and jurisdictions, and offered at official testing centers established by the GED Testing Service.
+Anyone who left high school before graduating can still expand their job and career options and attend colleges and postsecondary technical schools by taking the General Educational Development (GED) exam and earning a high school equivalency diploma.
+The GED exam is administered by states and jurisdictions and offered at official testing centers established by the GED Testing Service.

-The GED Exam is taken on computer but it is not available online.
+The GED exam is taken on computer but it's not available online.
 The test must be completed in person at an approved testing location.
-There are online schools that may claim that you can earn a high school diploma online, but it is not the nationally recognized GED equivalency diploma or certificate.
-The Federal Trade Commission urges anyone who is considering enrolling in an online high school diploma program to research the company or organization providing the program.
+There are online schools that may claim that you can earn a high school diploma online, but it's not the nationally recognized GED equivalency diploma or certificate.
+The Federal Trade Commission urges anyone considering enrolling in an online high school diploma program to research the organization providing the program.
 Many of these programs issue diplomas that are not accepted by colleges and are not considered equivalent to a high school diploma by many employers.

 General GED Information

 The GED is a seven-and-a-half hour exam with four separate test sections that cover language arts, math, science, and social studies.
 Although you can take the GED in English or Spanish, some states require the language arts portion of the test to be completed in English.
 The GED measures your academic knowledge and skills according to the educational standards and expectations that states have set for high school graduates.
 A GED diploma or certificate demonstrates you have the same college- and career-readiness skills as someone with a traditional high school diploma.

 To pass the GED exam, you need a minimum score of 150 on each of the four test sections, and a total score of at least 600.
 If you score below 150 on any of the test sections, you can retake that section.
 The average cost of the GED exam is $120, and there are typically additional fees for retesting.

 If you need help preparing for the GED, check out Study.com's GED Test Prep study guides, complete with bite-size video lessons, practice tests, informational resources, and more to make sure you ace the exam!